-(i) NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer will not support a solid-state drive/Intel Optane storage in M.2 slot two.
+NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer can only support one solid-state drive in M.2 slot one.
+M.2 slot two is only available if you have ordered an Intel Optane storage.

-NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may support a 2230 solid-state drive, or a 2280 solid-state drive/Intel Optane storage in M.2 slot two.
+NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may support an M.2 2230 solid-state drive, an M.2 2280 solid-state drive, or an Intel Optane storage in M.2 slot two.

-NOTE: Before installing your 2230 solid-state drive, ensure that the mounting bracket is in the correct location.
+NOTE: Before installing your M.2 2230 solid-state drive, ensure that the mounting bracket is in the correct location.
 For more information, see Replacing the solid-state drive mounting bracket.